swcarpentry/r-novice-gapminder/01-rstudio-intro.md

 can simply look them up on google, or if you can remember the start of the function's name, use the tab completion in RStudio.

-This is one advantage (among many) that RStudio has over R on its own: it has autocompletion abilities that allow you to more easily look up functions, their arguments, and the values that they take.
+This is one advantage that RStudio has over R on its own, it has autocompletion abilities that allow you to more easily look up functions, their arguments, and the values that they take.

 Typing a `?` before the name of a command will open the help page for that command.
 As well as providing a detailed description of